 Notes

-1 This is a compilation of the Energy Coordination (General) Regulations 1995 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 25 January 2008 of the Energy Coordination (General) Regulations 1995 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table